nahid/hookr/readme.md

-# laravel-hookr
+# PHP hookr

-A laravel package for action and filter hook.
+A PHP package for action and filter hook.
 Its helps to you fire any event with your desire action.
 Its a similar service as WP action and filter.

 ## Installation